Updated:

 Dell XPS 13 Design and Features

-The new XPS 13 has the hardware to make Apple’s cheapest MacBook look deliberately restrained.
+The XPS 13 (2026) has the hardware to make Apple’s cheapest MacBook look deliberately restrained.

 Dell is all too happy to lean into that comparison, calling out the 2.5K touchscreen, backlit keyboard, faster USB-C, Intel Wi-Fi 7, Windows Hello and quad speakers as standard features “you won’t find on a MacBook Neo”.

 Dell also takes a cheeky extra point on battery life, at least by the numbers.
-The XPS 13 is rated for up to 17 hours of Netflix streaming, one hour longer than the MacBook Neo‘s 16-hour battery rating.
-Outside those controlled lab tests, however, your mileage will vary.
+The XPS 13 (2026) is rated for up to 17 hours of Netflix streaming, one hour longer than the MacBook Neo’s 16-hour video playback rating, and it gets there with a larger 53Wh battery compared to Apple’s 36.5Wh unit.
+The thing is, Apple is running an A18 Pro chip that started life in an iPhone, while Dell uses a proper laptop processor to do the work.
+So, outside those controlled lab tests, your mileage will vary.

 Apple Makes It Simple.
 Dell Gives You Options